 And then I crash and burn.

 Build momentum.
 This means starting small.
 Y’know, the easy stuff.

 I know how it is.
-You’re inspired to declutter, so you determine that today is the day you will finally decide whether you will try to have more children.
-You’ve fretted over the boxes and tubs full of baby clothes in the attic long enough.
+You’re inspired to declutter, so you determine that today is the day you will finally decide whether you will re-start the career you left years ago.
+You’ve fretted over the boxes and tubs full of career-related stuff in the attic long enough.
 It’s time to make this huge, monumental, life-altering decision.

 Today is NOT that day.
 If that’s the first decluttering decision you attempt to make after reading this, you’re almost certainly doomed to failure.
 Big, daunting decluttering decisions can stop even Normal People in their tracks.

 Start with the visible stuff.
 Work your way through everyday spaces that need to be made more livable.

 As you do this, you’ll become more comfortable with the skill of identifying clutter.

 You’ll enjoy the space left behind when clutter is gone.
 You’ll see the value in that space, and eventually you’ll find that you value space more than some of the things that caused your heart to ache.